 Congratulations!
-You are taking all of the right steps to research what to expect from your RDSP as you approach the age of 60.
+You are taking all the right steps to research what to expect from your RDSP as you approach the age of 60.

-If you need any more information, simply ask your financial institution or contact Plan Institute at 1.844.311.7526 or info@planinstitute.ca for more details.
+If you need any more information, simply ask your financial institution, or contact Plan Institute at 1.844.311.7526 or info@rdsp.com for more details.

 Plan Institute is here to help!